zigpy/zigpy-znp/README.md

 ```

 ## Home Assistant
-Stable releases of zigpy-znp are included with Home Assistant and zigpy-znp is currently used by all new ZHA integration setups.
-If you have previously setup Home Assistant's ZHA component with a TI radio, ZHA may be using the [zigpy-cc](https://github.com/zigpy/zigpy-cc/) library to communicate with the radio hardware.
-Navigate to the folder containing your `configuration.yaml` file, edit `.storage/core.config_entries`, and change `"radio_type": "ti_cc"` to `"radio_type": "znp"`.
+Stable releases of zigpy-znp are automatically installed when you install the ZHA component.

 ### Testing `dev` with Home Assistant Core